nickcernis/GNU-Terry-Pratchett/readme.txt

 3. As an additional header tag for all outgoing email that WordPress sends.

 = How to check it’s working =
 There is no settings page.
-Check that the HTTP header is appearing for your site by:
+There are several ways to check that the HTTP header is appearing for your site:

-1. Using your terminal (`curl -I example.com`)
+1. With your terminal (`curl -I example.com`)
-2. Using Chrome’s Network tab.
+2. With Chrome’s Network tab or with the <a href="https://chrome.google.com/webstore/detail/clacks-overhead-gnu-terry/lnndfmobdoobjfcalkmfojmanbeoegab">Clacks Overhead</a> Chrome plugin.
 3. Using the <a href="http://tools.seobook.com/server-header-checker/">Server Header Checker</a>.

 Note that the HTTP header is only sent if you don't use a page caching plugin.
 If you'd like to send the HTTP header and continue to use a caching plugin, you'll need to add it at the server level.
 See http://www.gnuterrypratchett.com/ for options.

 You can check that the meta tag is visible by viewing your site's HTML source and searching for “GNU Terry Pratchett”.
+The <a href="https://chrome.google.com/webstore/detail/clacks-overhead-gnu-terry/lnndfmobdoobjfcalkmfojmanbeoegab">Clacks Overhead plugin</a> for Chrome will also light up when it detects the meta tag.

 To confirm that WordPress is sending email with the special header, you can: